2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/webapi-context.md

 ### How the Current Language is Automatically Detected

-In DNN the current language is part of the url, as configured in the site, so it's _dependent_ on the **Site** Context.
+In Dnn the current language is part of the url, as configured in the site, so it's _dependent_ on the **Site** Context.
 Here some examples:

 * 2sxc.org/en would be configured to be `en-US`
 * 2sxc.org/de would be configured to be `de-DE`